 In India, income tax is levied on individual taxpayers on the basis of a slab system where different tax rates have been prescribed for different slabs (based on the income of an individual person).

-In fact, tax rates keep increasing with an increase in the income slab (revised during annual budget in the month of February)
+In fact, tax rates keep increasing with an increase in the income slab (revised during the annual budget in the month of February)

 |Income up to Rs.
 250,000||NIL||–|

 |Income from Rs.
 250,001- 500,000||5%||4% of Income Tax|